 - MagneticOne: This integration allows you to scan all of the business cards you have laying around and immediately add their contact information to your CRM.
 It will even recognize over 25 unique languages, making it easier than ever to network internationally.

 - GoToWebinar: Webinars are incredibly dynamic and valuable tools in marketing.
 With this integration, you can sync registrants, landing page submissions, and contacts lists, allowing you to create HubSpot forms that will automatically enroll or invite a contact for your future GoToWebinar events.

 - CallRail: When you integrate CallRail with HubSpot, you’ll be able to seamlessly transfer information from phone calls and text messages with prospects directly into your HubSpot contact records.
 This helps your sales and marketing team better segment and nurture those prospects.

-- SurveyMonkey: Gathering data on your customers and prospects is one of the pillars to successful sales and marketing.
+- SurveyMonkey: Gathering data on your customers and prospects is one of the pillars to successful sales and marketing alignment.
 By integrating SurveyMonkey with HubSpot, all of the survey responses you receive will be gathered and logged directly into your CRM’s contact records.

 - Leads Bridge: Use this integration to pull your Smart Lists from HubSpot and use them to create custom audiences in the Facebook Ads Manager.
 This allows you to target your ads to a specific list of contacts, or create a “lookalike audience” to broaden your reach, all without needing to export or import a single file.